Car insurance costs an average of $111 per month in Wyoming. Learn more about how insurance premiums are set.

 A benefit of getting hitched — in addition to the honeymoon — is the lower rates you typically receive on your auto insurance.
 In Wyoming, married motorists save $26 each year on auto insurance policies.
 This is a smaller discount than the national average of $76.

 |Marital Status||Average Annual Rate|

-Auto insurance for divorced drivers in Wyoming is the 26th most expensive in the nation.
-If you think you're overpaying for your auto insurance, weigh your options.
+Auto insurance for divorced drivers in Wyoming is moderately expensive, compared to nationwide averages.
+If you're overpaying for auto insurance, weigh your options.
 You never know what savings you'll find!

 Car insurers rely on credit history to predict how reliable a customer will be.
-Historical data show drivers who maintain excellent credit histories are more reliable auto insurance customers: they less commonly file claims for which insurance companies end up on the hook.
+Historical data show drivers with excellent credit histories are more reliable auto insurance customers: they less commonly file claims for which insurance companies end up on the hook.